-Trade-off theory, known as leverage trade-off theory, involves firms exchanging the tax benefits of debt for the potential risk of bankruptcy.
-According to the trade-off Theory by Ferris et al. (2018), firms will choose to go into debt up to a certain level where the cost of financial distress balances the tax savings from additional debt.
+Trade-off theory, known as leverage trade-off theory, involves firms exchanging the tax benefits of debt for the potential risk of bar puptcy.
+According to the trade-off Theory by Myers (2001), firms will shoose to go into debt up to a certain level where the cost of financial distress balances the tax savings from additional debt.
 In this context, the positive relationship between earnings and leverage, as explained by Krisda Hertanti & Wardianto (2022), indicates the significant impact of corporate funding policy.

 On the other hand, signaling theory highlights how companies provide signals or cues about their condition to investors.
-According to Bitar & Tarazi (2019), these signals reflect information investors consider helpful.
+According to Spence (1973), these signals reflect information investors consider helpful.
 This approach, as described by Ratnasari et al. (2017), emphasizes the importance of investors' interpretation of signals as positive or negative.
 Investors' response to these signals depends on their assessment of the information received.